gap-system/gap/DEVELOPING.md

 function that uses 2-space indentation, also use that.

-Please refrain from reformatting code as you edit it, as this makes it much harder to review your changes If you feel you must reformat something, do so in a separate commit which only contains formatting changes.
+Please refrain from reformatting code as you edit it, as this makes it much harder to review your changes.
+If you really must reformat something, do so in a separate commit which only contains formatting changes.